Engineering Creativity for Neuroscience

 The whole measuring unit, including the force sensor, the Force Sensor Headstage VMY-1c and the opposite holding wire can be removed from the basement in one piece completely.
 This feature provides a comfortable and precise way to fix the examined tissue on the wires.
 The removable design of the measuring unit helps positioning of the vessel or tissue on the fixing wires accurately.

 There are flexibly adjustable tubes to transport carbogene gas and saline solution into the tissue (organ) bath to maintain the optimal physiological conditions for the tissue.
 The solution and gas tubes are easily detachable and repositionable on the basement.

-You can find the general warranty and shipping conditions in the beginning of the Price List page.
+You can find the general warranty and shipping conditions in the beginning of the Services page.